jeffreyjsung/jeffreyjsung.github.io/content/posts/time2.md

     relative: false # when using page bundles set this to true
     hidden: false # only hide on current single page
 ---
+## Summary
+### Main Idea
+TIME II is a small payload that is designed for a [Blue Origin](https://www.blueorigin.com/) New Shepard flight.
+The goal is to automatically conduct several biological experiments while in a microgravity environment.
+### Payload Specifications